 Carmel, IN62.942.9%4.88614

-Personal injury firms are the clear leaders in GBP optimization.
-With the highest average score (83.7), the highest posting rate (89.3%), and the most reviews (235 average), PI firms treat their Google Business Profile as a core marketing channel.
-Family law, criminal defense, and estate planning firms trail significantly, with roughly 30% never posting at all.
+Personal injury firms are the clear leaders in profile optimization.
+With the highest average score (83.7), the highest posting rate (89.3 percent), and the most reviews (235 average), they treat their Google Business Profile as a core marketing channel.
+Family law, criminal defense, and estate planning firms trail significantly, with roughly 30 percent never posting at all.

 Personal Injury83.789.3%4.923575